Key Highlights

 When you do whole interval recording, it’s very important to identify the target behavior.
 A clear target behavior makes sure that everyone observing looks for the same action.
 If the definition is vague, it can cause confusion and lead to wrong data.

-Let’s say you want to track a student’s “on-task” behavior.
-If you just say “on-task,” it can mean different things to different people.
+Let’s say we want to track your child’s “on-task” behavior.
+If we just say “on-task,” it can mean different things to different people.
+You might picture one thing; the school might picture another; the therapist might picture something else entirely.
 So, it’s better to describe what “on-task” means in that situation.
-You might define it as “sitting up straight at the desk, looking at the teacher, and working with learning materials.”
-This way, there is no confusion.
+We might define it as “sitting up straight at the desk, looking at the teacher, and working with learning materials.”
+This way, there is no confusion — and you, the school, and our team are all measuring the same thing.

-Also, think about the observation time and how the individual usually behaves during that time.
-This keeps your focus on a real and important target behavior.
+Also, think about the observation time and how the child usually behaves during that time.
+This keeps our focus on a real and important target behavior.
 A clearly defined target behavior is essential for accurate and useful whole interval recording.

 Setting Up Observation Periods and Interval Lengths